msgoat/cxp-dox-home/docs/serverless/index.md

 Applications built with a serverless infrastructure will scale automatically as the user base grows or usage increases.
 If a function needs to be run in multiple instances, the vendor's servers will start up, run, and end them as they are needed, often using containers.
-(The function will start up more quickly if it has been run recently – see 'Performance may be affected' below.)
 As a result, a serverless application will be able to handle an unusually high number of requests just as well as it can process a single request from a single user.
 A traditionally structured application with a fixed amount of server space can be overwhelmed by a sudden increase in usage.